 - At the back of the cross country skis, there is a rubber shock absorber along with a strong and durable plastic-based heel piece protector.

-- Then the cross country ski’s wooden core layer is placed and glued together making sure all the layers align.
+- Then the cross country ski’s core layer made out of wood is placed and glued together making sure all the layers align.

 - For some added strength, an extra layer of epoxy and fiberglass are then added to the top layer.
-The wood core, being sandwiched between the two layers, is now fully protected.
+The laminated wood core is now fully protectedin a sandwich construction between the two layers.

 - Next comes the decoration in which a plastic layer is added.
 Everything is clamped together so that there is no layer sliding off out of place.